biosimulations/biosimulations/docs/users/FAQ.md

 BioSimulations uses the BioSimulators collection of containerized simulation software tools.
 These containers make it easy to execute simulations by all providing the same command-line interface.
 The containers are easy to install and run on your own machine.
 The containers can be used on top of any operating system.
 Please see [https://biosimulators.org](https://biosimulators.org) for more information about how to install and run these containers.

+**How is Each Simulation tool Licensed?**

+The simulation tools available through BioSimulations are provided under the open-source licenses documented for each tool.
+Please see [BioSimulators](https://biosimulators.org) for more information.

 ##  Visualizations

 **Which visualization formats does BioSimulations support?**

-Currently, simulations can only be uploaded in Vega format .
+Currently, simulations can only be uploaded in Vega format.

 ## General